 Individual Educational Plans (IEPs) and 504 Accommodation Plans must be reviewed when a student commits a disciplinary infraction that can lead to a recommendation for expulsion.
-Please refer to the Brevard County ESE Policies and Procedures plan or click here:
+Please refer to the Brevard County ESE Policies and Procedures plan: http://ese2.brevardschools.org/Shared Documents/SPP 2015-2016.pdf.